-3.7.2 Response
+4.7.2 Response

-The response plan to follow in the case of a low risk building fire (low risk buildings do NOT contain materials that could explode or release hazardous emissions in the event of a fire, including; Scale Office, Operations Coordinator's Office, Storage Sheds) is presented in Table G4.
-The response plan in the case of a high risk building fire (high risk buildings contain materials that could explode or release hazardous emissions in the event of a fire, including; Power Shed, Contractor's Shed, Propane Tank Area, and Paint and Special Waste Storage Area) in Table G5.
+The response plan to follow in the case of a low risk building fire (low risk buildings do NOT contain materials that could explode or release hazardous emissions in the event of a fire, including: Scale House, Office Trailer, Waste Supervisors Hut and Maintenance Building) is presented in Table F4.
+The response plan in the case of a high risk building fire (high risk buildings contain materials that could explode or release hazardous emissions in the event of a fire, including, Propane Tank Area, and Paint and Special Waste Storage Area) in Table F5.

-3.8 Fires at the Working Face
+4.8 Fires at the Working Face